Sustainability Management

 HAM designates the chief officer and executive officers on sustainability as follows.

-Chief Officer of Sustainability |
+Chief Officer of

-Executive Officer of Sustainability Performance |
+of Sustainability

-Head of Asset Management Department |
+Head of Asset Management Department

-Executive Officer of Sustainability Management |
+of Sustainability

-Head of Finance & Administration Department |
+Head of Finance & Administration Department

 Furthermore, HAM has established an ESG Committee which deliberates and drafts various policies, targets and measures regarding sustainability.